ziinux/cpp/vending_machine/README.md

 * Transactions: a list of purchase transactions, with the product name, and the value (in cents) of coins deposited

-This software produce a JSON document, on stdout, containing a list of transaction results.
+It produces a JSON document, on stdout, containing a list of transaction results.

 Each result identifies the product name, whether a product was delivered, and the change given, as a list of coin values.